 Valenzuela is one of the top students in MTI’s Culinary Arts career prep program.
 After graduation, he plans to open a restaurant and his younger brother Luis, who is also in the program and who was also a finalist for the trip to Vietnam.
 The other finalist was Marlene Romo from Braden River High School who attends MTI as a dually enrolled student in culinary.

-Jose Martinez, chef owner of Maison Blanche on Longboat Key and one of the co-founders of the Village de Chefs, was clearly very impressed with the MTI students, as was local businessman Peter Laughlin.
+Jose Martinez, chef-owner of Maison Blanche on Longboat Key and one of the co-founders of the Village de Chefs, was clearly very impressed with the MTI students, as was local businessman Peter Laughlin.
 In a spontaneous toast to the whole group, Laughlin said he had been living in Sarasota-Bradenton for 24 years and had never been as impressed with an event as he was with this one.
-He referred to MTI and the event as “world class.”
+He referred to MTI and the event as “world-class.”

 Close to a hundred students had the opportunity to work side by side with twenty of the Villagers, as they call themselves, all day on Tuesday, October 8.
 Among them were 53 Manatee Tech culinary students, 20 Southeast High culinary students, and 23 University of South Florida hospitality students.
 About 40 residents from the community enjoyed culinary demonstrations and tastings presented by four of the chefs on Wednesday, while the students worked with about a dozen of the chefs to prepare for the Crosley event that evening.
-About 300 guests sampled original artistic dishes paired with American and French wines while enjoying the revival-style ambience of the Powel Crosley Estate on a beautiful evening by the bay.
+About 300 guests sampled original artistic dishes paired with American and French wines while enjoying the revival-style ambiance of the Powel Crosley Estate on a beautiful evening by the bay.
 Chefs and students worked side-by-side to serve their creations.

 Valenzuela has lived in the U.S. for 14 years after emigrating from his home country of Peru.
 He is no stranger to MTI.
 He first came to the school to improve his English.
 Several years later, he enrolled in MTI’s Web Design program and went on to garner a silver medal in the national SkillsUSA Championships.
 Valenzuela is married with one child and has another on the way.
 He and his brother both work at the Ritz Carlton in addition to attending Manatee Tech.